 You can continue with the Console Interface to provision a PCI compliant cluster or alternatively you can use the Instaclustr Provisioning API.

 Navigate to the Create Cluster wizard and create a cluster according to your requirements but be sure to enable the PCI Compliance Mode checkbox under Enterprise features.
 You can refer to our support article on Creating a Cassandra Cluster and Creating a Kafka Cluster for more information.

 Currently, PCI compliance mode is only available for Apache Cassandra, Apache Kafka, or Open Distro for Elasticsearch as the base application and Amazon Web Services as the infrastructure provider.

 Transitioning an existing cluster

-If you are looking to transition an existing cluster to a PCI compliant cluster, please contact our support team at [email protected].
+If you are looking to transition an existing cluster to a PCI compliant cluster, or have additional questions around our PCI compliant clusters, please contact our support team at [email protected].